darrenpatricknelson/dwellster/commits.md

 FEAT: New feature - context
     - Setup context provider as well as context hook for the user
     - Still next to setup for the community

+### Commit #28
+BUG: (FIXED) Changed file name of context
+    - Change the context file name from Dwellster to User
+    - Need to create separate context for Community